schwarzkopfb/hookserver/README.md

 npm install -g hookserver

 # start Hookserver daemonized and redirect log to ./hookserver.log
+# 6086 is the default port, you can use -p or --port option to override it
 hookserver start -d -l ./hookserver.log

 # switch to the examples folder shipped with Hookserver
 cd /usr/local/lib/node_modules/hookserver/examples

-# register a webhook with the name 'hello' that triggers the bash script found at './hello.sh' to executed
+# register a webhook with the name 'hello' that triggers the bash script found at './hello.sh' to be executed
 hookserver add hook hello ./hello.sh
 # register a new security key 'my-test-key' to allow access to the registered webhooks via http requests
 hookserver add key my-test-key

 # test it out: send a get request to 'http://localhost:6086/hello?my-test-key'
-# 6086 is the default port, you can use -p or --port flag to override it
 curl "http://localhost:6086/hello?my-test-key"

 # the output: